RussMoore22/CarCar/README.md

 2. Clone the forked repository onto your local computer: git clone https://gitlab.com/RussMoore/project-beta

-3. Build and run the project using Docker with these commands:
+3. Build and run the project using Docker with these commands in the terminal:
 ```
-docker volume create beta-data
+$docker volume create beta-data
-docker-compose build
+$docker-compose build
-docker-compose up
+$docker-compose up
 ```
-- After running these commands, make sure all of your Docker containers are running
+- After running these commands, make sure all of your Docker containers are running.

 - View the project in the browser: http://localhost:3000/
 * Person 1 - Russ Moore - Service
-* Person 2 - Which microservice?
+* Person 2 - Kyle Hodges - Sales

 ## Design